 David is a 2nd year Biomechanics graduate student from Greensboro, NC.
 He received his undergraduate degree from UNC-Greensboro in 2013 with a degree in Kinesiology.
-As an undergrad, David worked as a research assistant in the Applied Neuromechanics Research Laboratory; he collected data on sagittal plane knee moment during gait and how that is predictive of knee cartilage thickness.
+Currently he is working on a study that aims to track the changes of the hamstring muscles using ultrasound imaging in track & field athletes throughout the duration of their season.
 David plans to utilize the knowledge and tools learned throughout his time here as a student researcher to further his goals in working with athletes to enhance athletic performance.
 He also loves being outside, going fishing, and anything football related (GO JAGUARS).

-Caitlin is a first year graduate student from Fayetteville, NC.
-She earned her undergraduate degree in Exercise Physiology from ECU.
-She is currently working on developing her thesis dealing with balance in concussed vs healthy individuals.
+Caitlin is a second year graduate student from Fayetteville, NC.
+Caitlin earned a bachelors degree in Exercise Physiology from ECU.
+She is currently involved in research exploring mapping the time based differences of balance in concussed vs healthy individuals.
 She also dabbles in neuroscience techniques and has research on the side that is exploring mental rehearsal benefits in Dance majors at ECU.
 She loves yoga, cats, and occasionally watching a sports game.
 She doesn’t follow too many sports teams, but she will be happy to smile and nod along to anyone talking about their teams.

 Victoria is a 2nd year Biomechanics graduate student from Austin, Texas.
 She received her undergraduate degree in Kinesiology from the University of North Texas.
 Victoria's interest include gait, locomotion, prosthesis, and exoskeleton performance and injury prevention.
 Her current research is investigating knee joint forces as athletes run across different surface stiffnesses.
 She also enjoys swimming, hiking, running, and climbing.

-Kelsey is a 1st year Biomechanics Graduate Student from Greenville, NC.
+Kelsey is a 2nd year Biomechanics Graduate Student from Greenville, NC.
 She received her undergraduate degree in Athletic Training from East Carolina University and worked as an intern Athletic Trainer for a year and a half before returning to school.
 Her research interests are varied including her thesis project of studying hamstring muscle structure and function to attempt to predict the outcome of ACL reconstructive surgery.
 She volunteers with a local animal rescue and the American Red Cross blood services in her spare time.